Yuanyuan-Yuan/CacheQL/README.md

 python celeba_process.py
 ```

 The dataset will be splitted into different subfolders and be cropped and resized into $128 \times 128$.
-Several processed examples are given in the `data/celeba_crop128/train` folder.
+Several processed examples are given in the `data/celeba_crop128/fit` folder.

 #### Implementation

-The dataset class for CelebA is implemented as the `ImageDatasetMulti` class in `dataset.py`.
-You can use it as Pytorch Dataset.
+The dataset class for CelebA is implemented using the `ImageDatasetMulti` class in `dataset.py`.
+You can use it as one Pytorch Dataset.

 ## Logging Side Channel Traces